 We just don’t-

-According to a bunch of self-surveys I looked at, the average Christian admits to spending about three minutes a day in prayer.
-The ugly underbelly of that already ugly fact is that it tells us that at least half of all Christians either don’t pray at all or pray for less than three minutes a day.
+According to a bunch of self-surveys I looked at, Christians admit to spending an average of three minutes a day in prayer.
+The ugly underbelly of that already ugly fact is that it tells us that at least half of all Christians either don’t pray at all or routinely pray for fewer than three minutes a day.

 We don’t really believe anything will happen when we do pray–

 Over and over again in the New Testament we are told that God is much more inclined to answer prayer when the person praying actually believes that something will happen because they prayed.
 I will be the first to admit that God does not answer all our prayers the way we want Him to answer our prayers.
 However, that does not mean we should stop believing that God will answer when we do pray, especially when we are praying for things that are categorically in His will like people getting saved, repenting, etc.

 We pray for dumb stuff-

 Seriously, the world is going to hell right in front of us (literally and figuratively) and I have been at prayer meetings where people requested prayer for the health of their pets and for a relaxing vacation.
 God does care about pets and rest (He cares about everything).
 However, I suspect He cares more about the souls of the lost and is more inclined to answer in the affirmative when we pray about stuff that actually matters.

 We don’t pray corporately-

 Even when we do gather to pray corporately, most of the time we wander off by our selves and pray alone.
 I’m pretty sure that’s not what Jesus had in mind when He talked about “two or three being gathered” in His name.